 Not only will your kitchen smell amazing and fresh, but boiling grapefruit peels also brings many other benefits.
 Grapefruit peel contains essential oils, which are famous for being healthy.
 These essential oils are produced and stored in the peel.

-When you boil the grapefruit peel, the essential oils are released into the water, and drinking that water as a tea or ice tea means consuming the essential oils.
+When you boil the grapefruit peel, the essential oils are released into the water, and drinking that water as tea or ice tea means consuming the essential oils.
 The grapefruit essential oils have an anti-inflammatory effect on the organism; they boost immunity and have even proven to effectively prevent cancer.

 The soluble fiber that grapefruit peel also contains in large quantities is very beneficial for blood sugar regulation, so if you regularly drink grapefruit peel water, you may experience a better-balanced metabolism.